windy-li/CLRS/README.md

-*Introduction to Algorithms* 3rd Edition
+*Introduction to Algorithms* Third Edition